przemastro/cv/README.md

 > I wrote an article https://technology.pl-inetum.group/pl/od-zera-do-automatyzera/
 See more on: https://github.com/przemastro/articles

-> I created template of a framework for test automation for several applications in (Confidential) bank: (Ask me for link)
+> I created template of a framework for test automation for several applications in Santander bank: (Ask me for link)

 > I wrote an article https://technology.pl-inetum.group/pl/analiza-wydajnosci-raportow-tableau-zbudowanych-na-sql-server-i-mongodb/